-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 Trump last week rated his administration's response to the crisis as a perfect 10.
 However, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said the CDC's system wasn't designed to test for and track a widespread outbreak, which he characterized as "a failing."

-In interviews with the AP, two federal health officials with direct knowledge of the situation said CDC experts don't know why many of the agency’s test kits failed to reliably detect the virus.
-The officials spoke on condition of anonymity because they were not authorized to speak publicly about what went wrong.
+In interviews with the AP, two federal health officials with direct knowledge of the situation said CDC experts don't know why many of the agency's test kits failed to reliably detect the virus.
+The officials spoke on the condition of anonymity because they were not authorized to speak publicly about what went wrong.

 J. Stephen Morrison, a health policy expert at the Center for Strategic and International Studies in Washington, called the testing issues a "debacle," contributing to what he described as a confused and delayed federal response to the crisis.